GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I'm not a great programmer; I'm just a good programmer with great habits.
+If you ever talk to a great programmer, you'll find he knows his tools like an artist knows his paintbrushes.

-~ Kent Beck
+~ Bill Gates
 <pre>

 </pre>